Ruth Tarvydas: 2000s onward

 In addition to Australian celebrities such as Delta Goodrem, Sonia Kruger, and the former Miss Universe Jennifer Hawkins, Tarvydas counted Rihanna, Leona Lewis, Kim Kardashian, and Kimberly Stewart among her clients.
 However, her best known client was probably Rebecca Twigley, for whom Tarvydas designed a notorious red dress in 2004.
-When Twigley wore the dress to the 2004 Brownlow Medal ceremony (which was won by her then boyfriend and future husband, Chris Judd), she attracted a great deal of media attention.
+When Twigley wore the dress to the 2004 Brownlow Medal ceremony (the medal was awarded to her then boyfriend and future husband, Chris Judd), she attracted a great deal of media attention.
 On News.com.au Twigley's appearance eclipsed coverage for Jennifer Hawkins who was crowned Miss Universe 2004 at the same time, and broke previous records for a single news day.
 The dress continued receiving ongoing coverage, and, worn by another model, was the final gown in the Tarvydas tribute show at the Perth Fashion Festival.
 Rebecca Judd opened the tribute show wearing another Tarvydas dress that had been designed for her to wear in a Paco Rabanne perfume advertisement in 2010.

 By 2008, Tarvydas had designs sold in 16 countries around the world, exporting designs to over 170 outlets.
 That year, a Tarvydas retrospective was held in the museum of the Curtin University.
 The following year, she designed the dress that Rachael Finch, Miss Universe Australia 2009, wore as Australia's "national costume" at the Miss Universe 2009 pageant.
 Tarvydas opened a flagship boutique on King Street, Perth, in July 2009, but the store was forced to close in October 2012 due to high rental costs.
 It was replaced by a Chanel boutique.

 By the early 2010s, Tarvydas' business found itself increasingly in financial difficulties, entering administration in 2012, at the time the King Street boutique closed.
 However, in December 2012, supported by businessman John Bond, Tarvydas opened a new shop in Claremont.
 The following year, Ruth Tarvydas and her business were one of the subjects of a six-part documentary on Perth entrepreneurs, Boomtown, aired by ABC Television, which told the story of the company and its financial difficulties.